 Recruitment and selection - employing a personality

-Before an organization can begin to trade it has the challenge of recruiting and selecting the people that are going to make things happen.
+Any organisation faces the challenge of recruiting and selecting the people that are going to make things happen.
 This has to be done in an effective and sustainable way.

 Organisations essentially recruit groups of personalities with different skills who work towards a common goal – the success of the organisation.